-• Filling of critical posts
+Filling of critical posts

 The organisational structure shows five (5) critical posts, i.e. Municipal Manager, Directors: Social Development, Director: Corporate Services, Director: Infrastructure Planning and Development and the Chief Financial Officer.
 In addition are the positions of the Managers: IDP/PMS and Internal Audit.
-The only vacant critical position currently is that of the Director: Corporate Services, for which recruitment processes are underway.
+All these posts are filled.